jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 * Easy corruption of the system by entrenched, monied interest;

-* Obvious manipulation of popular through crude propaganda against minority groups;
+* Obvious manipulation of popular will through crude propaganda against minority groups;

-* Gridlock caused by thoughtless partisanship, entrenched by masses of voters that use the franchise to reward those in their on class and punish those outside of it;
+* Gridlock caused by unconsidered partisanship, entrenched by masses of voters that use the franchise to reward those in their on class and punish those outside of it;

-* The elevation of incompetend and corrupt elected representatives based on "in-group" membership;
+* The elevation of incompetent or corrupt elected representatives based on "in-group" membership;

 * The creation of disconnected bureaucracies that frequently must